 A workflow is a series of actions and decisions that you run sequentially.
-Orchestrator provides a library of workflows that perform common management tasks according to best practices.
+Orchestrator provides a library of workflows that perform common management tasks.
 Orchestrator also provides libraries of the individual actions that the workflows perform.

 Workflows can call upon other workflows.
 For example, you can reuse in several different workflows a workflow that starts a virtual machine.